-BT: Clamming was really big back then in the day.
+BT: Clamming was real big back then in the bay.
 It's just something I wanted to do.
 When I was around thirteen, I bought my first boat.
 I mowed lawns when I was a young kid, bought a boat, and I just started clamming.
 One thing led to another.
-I'm not a second, third generation, just something I liked and stuck with it.
+It's not like my family-I'm not a second, third generation, just something I liked and stuck with it.

-NS: Did you have friends who did the same thing with what you are doing now?
+NS: Did you have friends who did the same thing when you were growing up?